 If you are unclear or have questions about what material counts towards consideration of salary increases, please contact us.

 If you are unsatisfied with your salary, our Membership Services Office can advise you on preparing your statement for a request to appeal your salary.
 The timeline to submit your appeal is within 30 days after issue of the salary notice.
-For more information on salary appeals, please refer to Section 63.31-63.33 of the Collective Agreement.
+For more information on salary appeals, please refer to the Collective Agreement.

 There are occasions when you may have concerns that your salary does not meet the average salaries of your rank by a significant difference.